Remembering Our Deceased

 After treatment, Denis was appointed to the Society house in Datchet, England and two years later he returned to Kenya.
 For the next 10 years, he did parish work, served in the St Francis Sisters novitiate as Spiritual Director and teacher and also helped with the Diocesan Marriage Tribunal.
 Retiring in 2000, he spent the remainder of his life in the Society House in Nakuru.
 During his time there, Denis produced a valuable book consisting of historical notes on the first hundred years of mission in the diocese (1895-1995).
 Never a man to throw in the towel, Denis also gave regular classes in the Society formation house, nearby.
 He continued to take a keen interest in the Church in Kenya, in the Society and its work and in the everyday goings on in the diocese.
 He was a good correspondent and kept in close touch with family and friends by letter and by e-mail.

 Denis came home on leave in June 2009 staying as usual with his sister, Nuala, in Dublin.
-A few days later he died of a heart attack.
+He died suddenly, a few days later, on June 25th, 2009.
 He will be remembered as a missionary priest who was totally committed to his vocation, a man of absolute integrity who was deeply appreciated by his colleagues and a pioneer missionary who played a leading role in the history of St Patrick’s Missionary Society.

 Place of Rest: Kiltegan

 Fr Ciaran Needham